burnthoney/burnthoney.github.io/_posts/2024-08-08-managing-git-profiles-and-ssh-keys.md

 date: 2024-08-08 12:56 +1000
 ---
 # The problem
-Recently I've had to make another GitHub account for university and to make things easier I wanted to make use of ssh key's like I do with my current account.
-However, it turns out when you use the same provider for git (GitHub in my case) git has trouble deciding what ssh key to use.
-After scouring the web the first method that was suggested to me was to edit my .ssh config and create a host for each account e.g
+Recently, I needed to create a separate GitHub account for university.
+To streamline my workflow, I wanted to use SSH keys, just like with my existing account.
+However, I quickly discovered that Git has difficulty determining which SSH key to use when both accounts are on the same platform (GitHub in this case).
+After some research, I found that the most prominent solution was to edit the .ssh/config file and create a unique host configuration for each account.
+Similar to the example below.
 ```text
 Host github.com-personal
   User git